Best Construction Estimating Software for Companies in 2025

 What I dislike about PlanSwift

-• Based on my review of G2 feedback, many users, wish PlanSwift had a cloud-based option or server, allowing us to view, manage, and track estimates from different devices and locations.
+• Many G2 users mentioned that they wish PlanSwift had a cloud-based option or server, allowing us to view, manage, and track estimates from different devices and locations.

 What G2 users dislike about PlanSwift